In this Article

 Can You Have a Vaginal Delivery After a C-section?

 In the past, many women have opted for multiple caesarean sections as they were considered the safest alternatives.
 However, these days, women are more inclined to having a VBAC as they are just as safe.
 Also, giving birth vaginally helps you heal much faster as compared to having a C-section.
 But there are several aspects that should be considered before you opt for a vaginal birth:

 - Medical history and previous complications

 - Possibility of uterine rupture

-- Reason behind the initial Caesarean section
+- Reason(s) behind the initial caesarean section

-- Rate at which wounds heal
+- The rate at which your wounds heal

-Things To Remember
+Things to Remember

-Also Read: What to Expect During Second Pregnancy
+Also Read: What to Expect during Second Pregnancy